Defining good service

 Profiling and managing data

 To understand the customer needs before or after a purchase, we have to collect data.
 The data has to be modeled to be customer and service-oriented.
 This requires knowledge of marketing data, transactional data, mobile data, and organizational service data.
 Marketing data may include customer name, demographic information, age, economic attributes, online histories, etc. The transactional data can give insights into buying patterns and habits.
 Mobile data enabled by sensors in devices can tell you customer location, proximity, light, accelerometer, heart rate, and many more things about the wearer.
 The marketing, transactional and mobile data need to be integrated with the organizational service data.
-The service data includes service, applications, infrastructure, platform, capabilities, etc. The data has to be collected from all sources possible such as cloud, on-premise, IoT devices, etc., including partner sources.
+The service data includes service, applications, infrastructure, platform, capabilities, etc. The data has to be collected from all sources possible such as cloud, on-premises, IoT devices, etc., including partner sources.
 Data is everywhere and needs to be collected from everywhere.

 Most of the things we do in life are habitual.
 Psychologists say that between 45 to 95 percent of the things we do are habits.
 We also have beliefs built by society and our associations that influence buying habits, services, and products that we use.
 These habits are now being collected with the enablement of technology in our lives.
 Customer beliefs can also be collected and used for profiling and understanding the habits of a demographic.